20 - 21 OCTOBER 2021

-Join us from 30 November - 3 December 2020 for a conference where thinkers, makers, investors and researchers across the creative industries come together to explore the relationship between creative research and business innovation.
+A conference from 30 November - 3 December 2020, where thinkers, makers, investors and researchers across the creative industries come together to explore the relationship between creative research and business innovation.
 The 4th annual BEYOND was hosted in Belfast and online.

 BEYOND – where creativity meets R&D. A conference where thinkers, makers, investors and researchers across the creative industries come together to explore the relationship between creative research and business innovation.

 Last year’s BEYOND in November 2019 focused on the intersection between Artificial Intelligence and creativity, with themes addressing the opportunities, challenges and controversies these innovations present.

 BEYOND provides a unique forum to share knowledge, discover opportunities and connect with business leaders, creatives, researchers, policy makers, journalists and funders.